GabrielSCabrera/Termighty/HANDBOOK.md

 ### Minimal Example

+Creating a *bold* style and making a string ready-to-print in bold to the terminal.

     >>> import termighty as tm
     >>> bold = tm.Style('bold')           # Creating a 'bold' style
     >>> bold_string = bold('Hello World') # Will be bold when printed to terminal